BLUEBL0B/Secret-Sing-Box/Docs/README-EN.md

 ### Includes:
 1) Sing-Box server setup
 2) NGINX or HAProxy reverse proxy and website setup on port 443
-3) TLS certificates with Cloudflare DNS validation and auto renewal
+3) TLS certificates with auto renewal
 4) Security setup (optional)
 5) Multiplexing to optimise connections and to solve TLS in TLS problem
 6) Enable BBR